Akkatecture/Documentation/content/docs/basic_concepts/events.md

 }
 ```

-The most important thing to note here is that the `AggregateSequenceNumber` is the "age" of the aggregate which emitted that particular event at that particular moment in time.
+It is important to note here is that the `AggregateSequenceNumber` is the "age" of the aggregate which emitted that particular event at that particular moment in time.
 So if an aggregate has applied 4 events, then the 4th domain event from that aggregate root will have an `AggregateSequenceNumber` of `4`.

 ### Event Metadata